 With the two lists in hand, decide on the weaknesses that you want to make intro strengths immediately.
-(Choose the most urgent matters.
-Obviously, we all want all of our weak points to turn strong...)
+Choose only the most urgent matters.
+Obviously, we all want all of our weak points to turn strong yesterday.

-Be positive towards improving certain areas.
-The whole process will be very enjoyable if you keep a smile!
+So, basically, you are now using your ideals as a point of reference to set goals!
+Remain positive towards improving certain areas.
+The whole process will be very enjoyable if you keep a smile on your face!
 The fact that you now acknowledge your strengths, weaknesses and goals will take you to new heights.

-Note: From now on, I suggest you write everything down.
-I've been keeping a log for a long time; I find it amazingly helpful!
-The log is very personal because everyone has it's own way of keeping track.
-Find yours and start "logging" today!
-(Either The Journal for PC, or MacJournal for Mac).
+Just as a experiment, I suggest you write everything down.
+I’ve been keeping a log for a long time; I find it amazingly helpful.
+The log is very personal because everyone has it’s own way of keeping track.
+Find yours and start “logging” today!
+On Mac, I use either EverNote (free), Memoir (paid) or MacJournal (paid).

 3 – Material